donatj/mddoc/README.md

 #### Attributes:

 - `cmd` **(required)** - The command to execute
 - `format` - The format to output the result in - options include "raw" "code" and "code-block" defaults to "raw"
+- `allow-error` - Set to 'true' to allow non-zero exit codes to continue